 Data engineers are responsible for creating a solid foundation upon which data scientists and analysts build their models and businesses make informed decisions.
 As the amount of generated data grows exponentially, so does the need for efficient pipelines, databases, and data processing strategies.

 While data engineering is in high demand, recent developments in the tech industry have made the field incredibly competitive.
 Just knowing fundamental data engineering concepts isn’t enough to be a candidate on the playing field anymore.
-Many data engineers today have a robust portfolio of projects.
+Many today have a robust portfolio of data engineering projects.
 Not only are these projects proof of strong technical experience, but they also showcase problem-solving abilities, creativity, and an aptitude for translating complex data needs into scalable solutions.

 The field requires knowledge of a broad set of concepts.
 These data engineering projects can help you hone your skills in these domains.